jyyy750/HR_Analytics_project/README.md

 ## Model Building
-After feature engineering, I split the data back into train and test sets.
+After feature engineering, I nned to select algorithms/models that suit the dataset.
-And then I used the following models and evaluation metrics:

-### models
+### requirements
-* Logistic Regression:
 &emsp;&emsp; 1.
-One of the most classic models for binary classification.
+Linear models might NOT be complicated enough to sufficiently describe the relationship between target & features.
 &emsp;&emsp; 2.
-No assumption required about the distribution of classes.
+Should be good at preventing overfitting.
-&emsp;&emsp; 3. fast.
+&emsp;&emsp; 3.
+Can handle imbalanced binary classification well.

-* SVC:
-&emsp;&emsp; 1.
-More efficient in high dimensional spaces like in this case.

-* Naive Bayes:
-&emsp;&emsp; 1.
-It is not sensitive to irrelevant features.
-&emsp;&emsp; 2.
-It doesn’t require as much training data.
+### models
 * KNN:
 &emsp;&emsp; 1.
 No assumptions about data.
 &emsp;&emsp; 2. versatile - works both for regression and classification.